If it wasn’t for trying to get away from plastic bottles, I’ve found liquid shampoos that suit me.

 - This article was very helpful in understanding the issues with the three kinds of bar shampoo, as they all behave differently.
 I’ve only tried cold-pressed bars, so far – the kind you typically get at places that make theirs by hand.

 I suspect if you have short hair, it doesn’t matter much what you use.
 If you have dry hair, a lot of the soaps claim to be moisturising.
-And I think if you have normal hair, and have been using the ordinary shampoos around with no trouble – and especially if you live in a hard-water area – you might like to try Lush bars for an easy win – though of course there may be some from the cold-pressed process that I haven’t come across yet.
-My scalp is sensitive to SLS (and sulfates generally) so it’s not an option for me.
-(I’ve had 20 years of trying to find something that doesn’t either dry my scalp or weigh down my thin, lank hair.)
+And I think if you have normal hair, and have been using the ordinary shampoos around with no trouble – and especially if you live in a hard-water area – you might like to try Lush bars for an easy win – though of course there may be some from the cold-pressed process that work, which I haven’t come across yet.
+(I’ve had 20+ years of trying to find something that doesn’t either dry my scalp or weigh down my thin, lank hair.)

 I suspect if you have soft water it means you can use anything, effectively – but I don’t know.